procore-oss/backstage-plugin-announcements/.changeset/happy-kids-drop.md

 '@procore-oss/backstage-plugin-announcements': patch
 ---

-Make entity content appear on components & groups only by default in new FE system
+Make entity card appear on components & systems only by default in new FE system